aoloe/scribus-plugin-apply-style/README.md

 <img src="assets/apply-code.gif" width="400px" alt="Apply a character style">

 Take care, that at the time of writing, you should first select some text before being able to apply any charcter formatting.

+This plugin is not in Scribus yet: you have to compile Scribus with this plugin if you want to use it.

 ## Features